7thLucas/full-app-6a434-4d25c-4837/_doc/product-overview.md

 ## The core workflow

-1. Traveler enters a route (origin → destination) and date for an Indonesian flight, and chooses a **flight type — direct, transit (connecting), or both**.
+1. Traveler enters a route (origin → destination) and date for a flight anywhere across Asia or nearby destinations, and chooses a **flight type — direct, transit (connecting), or both**.
 2. The app gathers comparable fares for that route from several booking sources, including transit (connecting) itineraries, which are often cheaper than direct flights.